Audio deepfake: Deepfake detection

 Focusing on the detection part, one principal weakness affecting recent models is the adopted language.

 Most studies focus on detecting audio deepfake in the English language, not paying much attention to the most spoken languages like Chinese and Spanish, as well as Hindi and Arabic.

 It is also essential to consider more factors related to different accents that represent the way of pronunciation strictly associated with a particular individual, location, or nation.
 In other fields of audio, such as speaker recognition, the accent has been found to influence the performance significantly, so it is expected that this feature could affect the models' performance even in this detection task.

 In addition, the excessive preprocessing of the audio data has led to a very high and often unsustainable computational cost.
 For this reason, many researchers have suggested following a self-supervised learning approach, dealing with unlabeled data to work effectively in detection tasks and improving the model's scalability, and, at the same time, decreasing the computational cost.
+Moreover, a key factor in handling unknown spoofing attacks lies in the use of effective data augmentation strategies, which expose the model to a broader range of acoustic variability and enhance its ability to generalize to unseen attack conditions.

 Training and testing models with real audio data is still an underdeveloped area.
 Indeed, using audio with real-world background noises can increase the robustness of the fake audio detection models.

 In addition, most of the effort is focused on detecting synthetic-based audio deepfakes, and few studies are analyzing imitation-based due to their intrinsic difficulty in the generation process.

 Defense against deepfakes

 Over the years, there has been an increase in techniques aimed at defending against malicious actions that audio deepfake could bring, such as identity theft and manipulation of speeches by the nation's governors.

 To prevent deepfakes, some suggest using blockchain and other distributed ledger technologies (DLT) to identify the provenance of data and track information.

 Extracting and comparing affective cues corresponding to perceived emotions from digital content has also been proposed to combat deepfakes.

 Another critical aspect concerns the mitigation of this problem.
 It has been suggested that it would be better to keep some proprietary detection tools only for those who need them, such as fact-checkers for journalists.
 That way, those who create the generation models, perhaps for nefarious purposes, would not know precisely what features facilitate the detection of a deepfake, discouraging possible attackers.

 To improve the detection instead, researchers are trying to generalize the process, looking for preprocessing techniques that improve performance and testing different loss functions used for training.

+In January 2023, China implemented regulations requiring deepfake content to be clearly labeled.
+The rules prohibit using deep synthesis technology to produce or disseminate fake news.
+Service providers must verify user identities and maintain content logs.
+The regulations represent one of the first comprehensive government frameworks specifically targeting deepfake technology.